 Suspect dengue fever if patients who live in or have traveled to endemic areas if they have typical symptoms; diagnose using serologic tests, antigen tests, or PCR of blood.

 Dengue hemorrhagic fever is a variant presentation that occurs primarily in children < 10 years living in areas where dengue is endemic.
-Dengue hemorrhagic fever frequently requires prior infection with the dengue virus.
+Dengue hemorrhagic fever, which may also be called Philippine, Thai, or Southeast Asian hemorrhagic fever, frequently requires prior infection with the dengue virus.

 Dengue hemorrhagic fever is an immunopathologic disease; dengue virus–antibody immune complexes trigger release of vasoactive mediators by macrophages.
 The mediators increase vascular permeability, causing vascular leakage, hemorrhagic manifestations, hemoconcentration, and serous effusions, which can lead to circulatory collapse (ie, dengue shock syndrome).

 Dengue hemorrhagic fever often begins with abrupt fever and headache and is initially indistinguishable from classic dengue.
 Warning signs that predict possible progression to severe dengue include